 Narrowing the Source

 Analysts often have few fibers to work with—sometimes just one.
-Fibers are laid side by side for visual inspection through the microscope.
+Fibers are laid side by side for visual inspection through microscopic examination.
 Trace evidence is then compared against fibers from a suspect source, such as a car or home.
 Physical features such as length, color, diameter, luster, and damage should be noted.

 Dyes can also be further analyzed with chromatography, using solvents to separate the dye’s chemical constituents.
 Matching dyed fibers can be very meaningful, whereas matching of more common fibers, such as white cotton is less significant.
 Turning points in solving the crime lie in the analyst’s ability to narrow the sources for the type of fiber found.

-Given the vast range of variability within the field of potential fibers that have to be identified, using standardized procedures brings order and dependability to forensic fiber analysis.
+Given the vast range of variability within the field of potential fibers that have to be identified, using standardized procedures brings order and dependability to the forensic analysis of fiber.